short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.5.6 =

+🛡️ The Security & Fixes Update

+Release Date: September 9, 2026

+🔒 Security

+* Hardened Content Replacement: The content replacer now blocks PHP object instantiation when processing serialized data, preventing potential object injection through crafted content, resposibly disclosed by the WordFence and PatchStack teams.

+🛠️ Fixes

+* Automatic Backup Removal: Fixed an issue that prevented the automatic removal of old backups from ever running, even when the option was enabled.
+* CDN Links & Crawlers: Changed the parameter separator in CDN links from a comma to a plus sign, preventing some crawlers and SEO tools from misreading srcset URLs and reporting false 404 errors.

+Update now for improved security and reliability! 🚀

 = 6.5.5 =